pnp/blog/content/weekly-agenda/23-11-27/index.md

 ---

-### Microsoft 365 & Power Platform bi-weekly community Call - 30th of November
+### Viva Connections & SharePoint Framework Community Call - 30th of November

 * Thursday, 30th of November, 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
-* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)
+* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=Sxrnc7gSw4A&list=PLR9nK3mnD-OXdcwfcHGsGr78nHWLRsv1x)

 Demos this time